 |48||67||Storm force warning issued|

-Be aware of the potential for dangerous wind gusts when there are thunderstorms or squalls forecast.
+Remember, wind gusts can be stronger still in the vicinity of thunderstorms and squalls.
 Gusts from thunderstorms may also come from a different direction than the average wind direction.
-Check your local forecasts carefully before you go out and consider changing your plans when thunderstorms are forecast.
+Check your local forecasts carefully for mention of thunderstorms or squalls before you go out and be prepared to change your plans.

 The Beaufort wind scale measures wind speed according to the impact the wind has on the land and sea.
 Although the system is old (first developed in 1805 by Sir Francis Beaufort), it remains a widely used system to measure wind speed today.
-The table below describes what can be expected for each level of the scale.
+The table below describes what can be expected for each level of the scale and the relationship to the forecast average wind speed values.

 Terminology, education and communications serviceslearn more